 - Send videos that don’t depend on sound: Assume that most of your prospects won’t have their sound on.
 Hence, while making a video, make sure that people can comprehend it without the sound too.
 However, we understand that this may not always be possible.
 In such cases, make sure to include a starter screen (or a tip in the text) urging people to increase their phone’s volume.

-The next content component of your MMS is the message body.
 The body appears below your graphic in the message, as shown below:

-The message body is where the prospect is encouraged to take action.
+The body is where the prospect is encouraged to take action.
 This could be either clicking a link to sign up, redirect to a website, or share the message with others.

 A unique advantage in an MMS body is that the character limit is 1600 characters.
 This gives you sufficient room to be creative with your copy and include a lot of information.